devcontainers/templates/src/javascript-node-mongo/README.md

-# Node.js & Mongo DB (javascript-node-mongo)
+# Node.js & MongoDB (javascript-node-mongo)

-Develop applications in Node.js and Mongo DB.
-Includes Node.js, eslint, and yarn in a container linked to a Mongo DB.
+Develop applications in Node.js and MongoDB.
+Includes Node.js, eslint, and yarn in a container linked to a MongoDB database.

 ## Options